Film and TV drama

 Get a degree:

 It’s worth getting a degree in marketing or film production.
 Increasingly, people will have master’s degree.
-Have a look at ScreenSkills’ list of recommended courses and select ones in marketing or film.
-We recognise courses with our Tick award where they offer training in the relevant software, dedicate time to building a portfolio and have strong links with the film and TV industries.
+Have a look at ScreenSkills’ list of recommended courses in film and TV.
+Look for ones that specialise in marketing.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Look for a job: